binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 #### Web Application Firewall (WAF) {#web-applications-countermeasures-insufficient-attack-protection-waf}

 [WAFs](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#wafs) are similar to Intrusion Prevention Systems (IPS) except that they operate at the [Application Layer](http://en.wikipedia.org/wiki/Application_layer)(HTTP), Layer 7 of the [OSI model](http://en.wikipedia.org/wiki/OSI_model).
+They understand the concerns of your web application at a technical level.
 WAFs protect your application against a large number of attacks, such as XSS, CSRF, SQLi, [Local File Inclusion (LFI)](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion), session hijacking, invalid requests (requests to things that do not exist (think 404)).
 WAFs sit inline between a gateway and the web application.
 They run as a proxy, either on the physical web server, or on another network node, but only the traffic directed to the web application is inspected, whereas an IDS/IPS inspects all network traffic passed through its interfaces.
 WAFs use signatures that look like specific vulnerabilities to compare the network traffic targeting the web application and apply the associated rule(s) when matches are detected.
 WAFs are not limited to dealing with known signatures, some can detect and prevent attacks that they have not seen before such as responses containing larger-than-specified payloads.
 The source code of the web application does not have to be modified.

 1. [Fusker](https://www.npmjs.com/package/fusker).
 I am not sure if this is still actively maintained.
 At this point, there have not been any recent commits since 2012, but it does look like the best offering we have at this stage for NodeJS.
 2. [express-waf](https://www.npmjs.com/package/express-waf) was last committed to in 2015.
 There was only one developer working on it when I checked